Elimination Chamber (2013): Preliminary matches

-The following match was the 6-man tag team match between the hero team of John Cena, Sheamus and Ryback against The Shield (Dean Ambrose, Roman Reigns, and Seth Rollins).
+The following match was the six-man tag team match between the hero team of John Cena, Sheamus, and Ryback against The Shield (Dean Ambrose, Roman Reigns, and Seth Rollins).
 The face team took control of the early goings of the match with Cena, Ryback and Sheamus tagging each other and beating down Seth Rollins.
 The match became imbalanced when Reigns and Ambrose interfered.
 Reigns then speared Sheamus through the barricade.
 After what appeared to be a comeback from Cena's unit, Reigns also then speared Ryback as he was going for a Shell Shock on Rollins, who pinned him as Cena was preoccupied.

 The fifth match of the evening was an unannounced match between Dolph Ziggler and Kofi Kingston.
 Ziggler was caught by Kingston's Trouble in Paradise but only managed a two count when Big E Langston pulled Ziggler to safety.
 After throwing Kingston into the ring post, Ziggler connected with a Zig Zag for the win.
 After the match, Langston, who headed up the entrance with Ziggler and AJ Lee, came back to the ring to attack Kingston, eventually laying him out with the Big Ending.

 The sixth match was the WWE Divas Championship match between Tamina Snuka and the reigning champion Kaitlyn.
 Tamina went for the Superfly Splash but missed, receiving a spear from the champ for the winning pin.

 Main event

 In the main event, The Rock faced CM Punk for the WWE Championship.
-Near the end, Punk performed an Irish Whip on Rock, then Rock execute Rock Bottom on punk for a near-fall. which caused Rock to bump referee Mike Chioda, who was distracted by Paul Heyman, to the floor.
+Near the end, Punk performed an Irish Whip on Rock, then Rock execute a Rock Bottom on Punk for a near-fall.
+This caused Rock to bump referee Mike Chioda, who was distracted by Paul Heyman, to the floor.
 Punk executed the GTS on Rock, and would get an 18 count on Rock but since the referee was knocked out, the pin was not counted.
-After The Rock countered a second GTS attempt with a People's Elbow on punk for a near-fall, Punk accidentally rolled on the replacement referee's ankle, making him unavailable for the rest of the match.
+After The Rock countered a second GTS attempt with a People's Elbow on Punk for a near-fall, Punk accidentally rolled on the replacement referee's ankle, making him unavailable for the rest of the match.
 Moments later, Rock ducked as Punk tried to hit him with his title belt, instead hitting Heyman.
-This allowed Rock to execute Second Rock Bottom on Punk to win the match.
+This allowed Rock to execute a second Rock Bottom on Punk to win the match.
 This meant that The Rock would head to WrestleMania 29 to defend his championship against Royal Rumble winner John Cena in a rematch from WrestleMania XXVIII.